Cardiff Dragons (netball): Home venue

-Dragons play the majority of their home Netball Superleague games at Sport Wales National Centre in Sophia Gardens.
+Dragons' current home venue is the Cardiff City House of Sport, located adjacent to the Cardiff City Stadium, having moved to the 1100-seat venue in 2022.
+Until 2022 Dragons played the majority of their home Netball Superleague games at Sport Wales National Centre in Sophia Gardens.
 They also train and play some home games at Cardiff Metropolitan University.
 They have also occasionally played home games at Wrexham Glyndŵr University and at Cwmbran Stadium.